aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 ### 3.1.
 Optional CloudFormation Parameters

-- Select "Y" for **LaunchSageMakerNotebook** if you want to launch a managed sagemaker notebook instance to quickly run the provided Jupyter notebook.
+- Select "N" for **LaunchSageMakerNotebook** if you do not want to launch a managed sagemaker notebook instance to quickly run the provided Jupyter notebook.
+This option will avoid the [charges associated with running that notebook instance](https://aws.amazon.com/sagemaker/pricing/).
+- Select "N" for **MultiAZ** if you want to limit your Batch jobs to a single availability zone and avoid cross-AZ data transfer charges.
+Note that this may impact the availability of certain accelerated or other high-demand instance types.
 - Provide values for the **VPC**, **Subnet**, and **DefaultSecurityGroup** parameters to use existing network resources.
 If one or more of those parameters are left empty, CloudFormation will create a new VPC and FSx for Lustre instance for the stack.
 - Provide values for the **FileSystemId** and **FileSystemMountName** parameters to use an existing FSx for Lustre file system.
 If one or more of these parameters are left empty, CloudFormation will create a new file system for the stack.
 - Select "Y" for **DownloadFsxData** to automatically populate the FSx for Lustre file system with common sequence databases.